 A tasty pork loin, which vaguely resembles a jelly roll when complete.
-Combines onions, garlic, rice, marmalade, and salt to create an interesting meal!
+This dish combines onions, garlic, rice, marmalade, and salt to create an interesting meal!

-I normally serve this meal with a hunter sauce and mashed potatoes.
+I normally serve this meal with hunter sauce and mashed potatoes.

 - 2 tablespoons (30 ml) of butter

 - ½ cup (120 ml) of finely chopped onions

 - 2 cloves (5-10 mg) of garlic pressed

 - 2 cups (470 ml) of chicken broth